Miserlou/Zappa/README.md

 ### Enabling CORS

 The simplest way to enable CORS (Cross-Origin Resource Sharing) for your Zappa application is to set `cors` to `true` in your Zappa settings file and update, which is the equivalent of pushing the "Enable CORS" button in the AWS API Gateway console.
-This is disabled by default, but you may wish to enable it for APIs which are accessed from other domains, etc. It may also conflict with `binary_support`, so you should set that to `false` in your settings.
+This is disabled by default, but you may wish to enable it for APIs which are accessed from other domains, etc.

 You can also simply handle CORS directly in your application.
 Your web framework will probably have an extension to do this, such as [django-cors-headers](https://github.com/ottoyiu/django-cors-headers) or [Flask-CORS](https://github.com/corydolphin/flask-cors).
 Using these will make your code more portable.

 ### Large Projects

 AWS currently limits Lambda zip sizes to 50 megabytes.
 If your project is larger than that, set `slim_handler: true` in your `zappa_settings.json`.
 In this case, your fat application package will be replaced with a small handler-only package.
 The handler file then pulls the rest of the large project down from S3 at run time!
 The initial load of the large project may add to startup overhead, but the difference should be minimal on a warm lambda function.
-Note that this will also eat into the _memory_ space of your application function.
+Note that this will also eat into the storage space of your application function.
+Note that AWS currently [limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) the `/tmp` directory storage to 512 MB, so your project must still be smaller than that.

 ### Enabling Bash Completion